Note: My Web pages are best viewed with style sheets enabled. |

 I prefer using very large shrimp, which tend to have a more distinctive flavor than small shrimp.
 The last time I made this, I used jumbo; colossal shrimp might have been even better.

 I started with frozen raw shrimp after removing the shells from the tails.
 I took a small pot of water and added some herbs and spices.
 If you have dried pickling spices, a heaping TBS will suffice for a cup of raw shrimp.
 I didn't have pickling spices, so I improvised with some bay leaves, allspice, star anise, pepper corns, and fennel seed.
 After bringing the pot to a boil, I added the shrimp and cooked them until they began to turn pink.
 Then, I immediately drained the shrimp and ran cold water into the pot.
-Transferring the shrimp individually to the blender, I was able to remove the spices and herbs.
+Rinsing and transferring the shrimp individually to the blender, I was able to remove the spices and herbs.

 22 January 2008